varun-codes/cicd_demo_4/README.md

 ### What should we do if we want to migrate multiple apps?
 Each app should have its own separate repository since the `main` branch always contains the latest data for one app.

+### What should we do if we want to utilize only the version control feature of app building?
+If you want to utilize only the version control feature of app building, follow these steps:
+1. You will only need to add SOURCE_TOKEN and SOURCE_HOST_URL in the repository’s secret.
+2. Create a feature branch with the config.
+3. Keep making changes to the release notes in config and commit the changes.
+4. The workflows will fetch the latest code on each commit and add it to the repository.

+### What access controls are in place for users to migrate apps?
+The following access controls are in place for users to migrate apps:
+1. The tokens used must have access to both the source and target environment, including the organization and workspaces involved in the migration.
+2. Only the repository owner can add secrets to the repository.
+3. Migration can only be performed from the main branch and upon PR merge, allowing reviewers to be set up before merging.

+### What rollback mechanisms are in place in case of failures?
+There are three steps in the migration process, each with a potential point of failure:
+1. If build project creation fails: There is nothing to roll back, so no action is needed.
+2. If a build project is created or updated, but app creation fails: If the project was updated, the changes will be reverted.
+If the project was newly created, it will be deleted.
+3. If both the build project and app are created, but deployment fails: This is a limitation.
+You will need to manually create the deployment in the target environment, as no rollback will occur.